If you are a business owner, you probably don’t think about using disability insurance to protect your business loans, right?

 - Now You Know How To Protect Your Loans With Disability Insurance

-Let’s start by discussing how disability insurance protects your business loans.
+Let’s start by discussing why you need disability insurance to protect your business loans.

 Why Do I Need Disability Insurance To Protect My Business Loans?

 We’ve discussed disability insurance ad nauseam.
 If you earn an income, you need disability insurance.
 It’s that simple.
 We aren’t going to rehash the reasons why.
 But, one major reason stands out.